-from the no-conflict,-no-interest dept
+from the broken-workarounds-for-a-broken-system dept

 Case in point: a team of hackers working for cybersecurity startup MedSec found a bevy of flaws in medical devices sold by St. Jude Medical Inc, ranging from a lack of overall encryption to vulnerabilities letting unauthorized devices communicate with the company's pacemakers and defibrillators.
 And while we've talked about the threat of hackable pacemakers for more than a decade, hackers are increasingly worming their way into poorly secured radiology equipment, blood gas analyzers and other hospital and nursing home equipment to steal data for identity theft, giving the threat an added dimension.

 According to MedSec Chief Executive Officer Justine Bone, St. Jude has a long history of implementing sub-standard security, and then doing little to nothing once these vulnerabilities are pointed out: